Becky Haas is an Experienced Trainer and Internationally Recognized for Implementing Trauma Informed Care

 National statistics on abuse and violence in the United States are sobering.
 This means a large number of people have experienced serious trauma at some point in their lives.
 A medical office or hospital can be a terrifying experience for someone who has experienced trauma, particularly for childhood sexual abuse survivors.
 The perceived power differential, being asked to remove clothing, and having invasive testing can remind someone of prior episodes of abuse.
 This can lead to anxiety about medical visits, flashbacks during the visit, or avoidance of medical care.
 Trauma informed healthcare training will better equip professionals to offer services with greater empathy and compassion.
 Also, it is important that healthcare professionals understand the significance of ACEs as underpinnings to poor health.
 As opportunities are available, providers can help patients access resources to reduce toxic stress in their lives and promote better health.

-Trauma Informed Healthcare
+Trauma Informed Healthcare Training

 Training Healthcare Staff